-Council is committed to ensuring that its employees and the community are properly protected against loss through the application of sound management principles and practices, designed to minimise or eliminate exposure to risk and adverse impact on Council activities and outcomes.
+Council is committed to ensuring that its employees and the community are protected against loss by management principles and practices designed to minimise or eliminate exposure to risk and adverse impact on Council activities and outcomes.
 Council recognises that risk management is an essential tool for strategic, operational and financial planning, and continuing service delivery.